RazanYakoub01/Pok-Collect_DH2642/README.md

 Done:

+- Login using google
+- Protected routes (can only acces all routes when logged in)
 - Navigation bar with routes
 - Setup the basic framework
 - Created initial layout of our app
 - Able to show show data from API calls
+- Filter pokédex by type

 Still plan to do:

 - OpenPacks view/presenter for pack opening
-- Login with google
 - Search using PokéAPI
-- Add packs to cart where you can change quantity etc
+- Add packs to cart where you can change quantity etc and make a purchase
 - Add Pokémon to personal collection
 - Search for Pokémon
 - In game currrency